Brain Injury

 These treatments can help improve daily function, but brain injuries often require adapting to new ways of living.

 People in the Denver area have access to rehabilitation programs at facilities like Craig Hospital and UCHealth.
 Our clients work with medical professionals who understand the demands of recovery here.
-Local resources help individuals develop care plans to support returning to daily life and building independence.
+Local resources help individuals develop care plans to support their return to daily life and build independence.

 Symptoms of Brain Injuries